Lddeiva/Lddeiva/README.md

 - Established Azure DevOps organizations from inception, adhering to recommended practices.

 ### Kubernetes
+- Designed and implemented highly available and secure private clusters with automated scaling for microservices on Azure Kubernetes Service.
 - Authored Docker and Kubernetes manifest files for seamless deployment of microservices on Azure Kubernetes Service.
 - Managed Kubernetes clusters and enhanced application security through the implementation of multiple security controls.
-- Executed container compute optimization strategies for efficient operation of containers on Azure Kubernetes Service.
+- Executed container and cluster compute optimization strategies for efficient operation of containers on Azure Kubernetes Service.
 - Implemented managed Prometheus and Grafana services, leveraging their powerful capabilities to enhance monitoring, visualization, and alerting functionalities, ensuring optimal system performance and data-driven decision-making.

 ### Scripting